Golf Handicap – A Complete Guide

 Another common method for calculating handicaps is the World Handicap System (WHS).
 The WHS was introduced in 2020 and is now used by over 60 countries around the world.
 The WHS uses a different formula than the USGA Handicap System, but it produces similar results.

-3. Official golf handicaps
+3. Official Golf Handicaps

 To establish an official golf handicap, you will need to submit scores from at least 5 rounds of golf to your local golf club or governing body.
 These scores must be from courses with valid USGA course ratings and slope ratings.
 Once you have submitted your scores, your handicap index will be calculated using one of the methods mentioned above.